-Projects provide a framework for problem solving tasks, which invite you to find solutions and to consider formats, critical and cultural contexts, issues of audience and consumption, proposed form, medium, presentation via project proposal forms.
+Projects provide a framework for problem solving tasks, which invite you to find solutions and to form, medium, presentation via project proposal forms.
 Guidelines for essays and induction into essay writing are given at the start of the course and continuing support is offered through Study Skills Support and tutorials throughout.
 Guidelines and advice on the Dissertation module is given at the end of level 5 to enable students to develop research areas and topics before Semester 1 of your final year.